Standard First Aid Training

 Standard First Aid Registration:

 To register for a standard first aid training select your location from the side or main menu to be directed to a provider near you.
 We have providers located throughout Canada in almost every major metropolitan region.
-Our premier Red Cross providers are located in Victoria, Vancouver, Surrey, Edmonton, Calgary, Red Deer, Saskatoon, Kelowna, Regina, Toronto, Ottawa, Hamilton, Mississauga, Thunder Bay, Windsor and Halifax.
+Our premier St Mark James providers are located in Victoria, Vancouver, Surrey, Edmonton, Calgary, Red Deer, Saskatoon, Kelowna, Regina, Toronto, Ottawa, Hamilton, Mississauga, Thunder Bay, Windsor and Halifax.
 To register for a course in these regions visit our training locations page by clicking here.